TFC provides support and guidance during each fresh egg donor cycle

 Come in for a baseline sonogram.
-The donor will finish her birth control pills approximately 4-5 days after starting Lupron.
-A few days later, you will have a period.
-You will then come to the office for another sonogram to ensure that you did not develop any cysts as a result of the Lupron.
+The donor will finish her birth control pills about four to five days after starting Lupron.
+A few days later, she will have a period.
+She will then come to the office for another sonogram to ensure she did not develop any cysts since starting Lupron.
 If that sonogram is normal, she will receive her FSH medication and learn how to give it to herself during the fresh egg donor cycle.